MarcinPekala/ppbackend/readme.md

         <li>Mockito for JUnit tests</li>
   <li>Spring Hibernate</li>
 </ul>
-In total backend side has 10 packages, totaling 12 classes, which has about 1285 lines of java according to the statistic IntelliJ IDEA plugin and JUnit tests coverage of about 89%.
+In total, backend side has of 10 packages, totalling 12 classes, which have about 1285 lines of java according to the statistic IntelliJ IDEA plugin and JUnit tests coverage of about 89%.

 ### Frontend:
 Frontend side was developed using both HTML/CSS/JS and Vaadin technology.
 Additionally, I used jQuery v3.4.1 framework for javascript to process HTTPS requests from the REST API.
 I also used Google Books API and Materialize v0.100.2 for HTML/JS/CSS.
 Summarizing, I used the following technologies: